Updated in 2026

 Keeping a mini-split heat pump mold-free:

-There is some debate on whether a mini-split can be kept clear of mold.
 I find these units easier to keep mold-free than any other type of AC.

 The unit should come with a fine mesh filter on the front, once you take off the front panel you can access the coils.
 Keep that filter clean.
 Clean this filter once a week.